Bankruptcy Discharge

 While the majority of Canadian bankruptcies result in an automatic discharge, there are instances where opposition to discharge may arise.
 Creditors, the Superintendent of Bankruptcy, or even your LIT may oppose your discharge based on specific circumstances.
 Common reasons for opposition include:

-3. Non-compliance with counseling sessions: Refusal or neglect to attend required credit counseling sessions may lead to opposition.
+Non-compliance with counselling sessions: Refusal or neglect to attend required credit counselling sessions may lead to opposition.

 In the event that opposition arises, your LIT will arrange a court hearing to address the concerns.
 It is advisable to consult with a bankruptcy lawyer to guide you through this process and ensure your rights are protected.